\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Exercise

-You hold your breath for 2 minutes 20 seconds.
-How many seconds is that?
+You hold your breath for 2 minutes and 20 seconds.
+How many seconds is that in total?

 2 min 20 s = s